 Hello, and welcome to one of Steven Spielbergís most obscure films!
 Due to the directorís immensely high profile, there really canít be a forgotten Spielberg effort, but some of his movies have largely gotten lost in the shuffle.

-While the movie didnít move too many tickets, the cast of 1989ís Always helps save it from obscurity.
+While the movie didnít sell too many tickets, the cast of 1989ís Always helps save it from obscurity.
 After all, it stars two Oscar winners in Richard Dreyfuss and Holly Hunter, though the latter wouldnít obtain her award until a few years later for 1993ís The Piano.
 It also features John Goodman in a supporting part well before he turned into a star via Roseanne and The Flintstones.

 The film focuses on the adventures of pilots who drop water on forest fires.
 Regarded as the best of the bunch, Pete (Dreyfuss) lives a good life with his best friend and coworker Al (Goodman) as well as his radio controller girlfriend Dorinda (Hunter).
 However, she worries about him due to the danger involved in the job, and his risky attitude toward the task doesnít engender fewer worries on her part.

 In Cyrano fashion, he acts as the spooky guide for bumbling pilot wannabe Ted (Brad Johnson) and he helps the goof become a strong flier.
 However, he reacts less positively to a budding romance between Ted and Dorinda, and he has to deal with his own emotions before all involved can move on with their lives (and deaths).

 Really, Always has to be the most nondescript film Spielberg has made.
-I donít regard that as a terrible negative, for Iíll take the blandness of Always over the stereotypically Spielbergian sentiment of Amistad and Purple, but it feels less like one of his own flicks than the others.
+I donít regard that as a terrible negative, for Iíll take the blandness of Always over the stereotypically Spielbergian sentiment of Amistad and Color Purple, but it feels less like one of his own flicks than the others.

-As such, it comes across as a competent and occasionally engaging piece, but it lacks much sense of personality.
+Always comes across as a competent and occasionally engaging piece, but it lacks much sense of personality.
 The actors all seem perfectly competent, but the overall generic tone robs them of much spark or flair.

-I think itís very likely that director Jerry Zucker took in a few screenings of Always, as Ghost clearly evokes the Spielberg flick, including the iconic use of an old pop standard - ďSmoke Gets In Your EyesĒ for Always and ďUnchained MelodyĒ for Ghost - while both also feature leads who canít tell their women they love them until itís too late.
+I think itís very likely that director Jerry Zucker took in a few screenings of Always, as Ghost clearly evokes the Spielberg flick, including the iconic use of an old pop standard. ďSmoke Gets In Your EyesĒ pops up in Always like ďUnchained MelodyĒ works in Ghost.
+Both also feature leads who canít tell their women they love them until itís too late.

 It seems odd that a rip-off of a Spielberg film handily outperformed the directorís own work, but thatís what happened here.
 Always struggled to gross a mediocre $43 million, while Ghost snagged a hearty $217 million and became the second top-seller of 1990, behind only super success Home Alone.

 Whatever the case may be, I wonít bemoan the financial failure of Always, for the movie merits no wails of pain.
-At best, the film offers a reasonably entertaining and compelling experience, but it remains quite forgettable and it quickly fades from consciousness.
+At best, the film offers a reasonably entertaining and compelling experience, but it remains forgettable and quickly fades from consciousness.